prometheus/prometheus/docs/migration.md

   a static Alertmanager URL have been removed.
 Alertmanager must now be discovered via service discovery, see [Alertmanager service discovery](#amsd).

-- `-log.format` In Prometheus 2.0 logs can only be streams to standard out.
+- `-log.format` In Prometheus 2.0 logs can only be streamed to standard error.

 - `-query.staleness-delta` Prometheus 2.0 introduces a new mechanism for
   handling staleness, see [Staleness](#staleness).